 This motherboard provides two USB ports.
-Attach the USB connector from the individual device to these connectors camera, joystick etc. to one of each USB connector.
+Attach the USB connector from the individual device to these connectors.

+You can attach USB devices such as a, scanner, digital speakers, monitor, mouse, keyboard, hub, digital camera, joystick etc. to one of each USB connector.
 You must make sure your operating system supports this feature and you may need to install an additional driver for individual devices.
 In Please refer to your device user's manual for detailed information.